wilsonmar/wilsonmar.github.io/calendar/index.md

 3. Send me an invite with your Zoom link.

-3. If we have not exchanged emails before, please, in LinkedIn Message me the email you used, due to Google's new spam mechanism:
+3. If we have not exchanged emails before, please tell me on <a target="_blank" href="https://www.linkedin.com/messaging/">LinkedIn Messaging</a> the email you sent, due to Google's new spam mechanism:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1682369657/calendar-unknown-sender-1700x414_frss4y.png"><img alt="calendar-unknown-sender-1700x414.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1682369657/calendar-unknown-sender-1700x414_frss4y.png"></a>